Skip to main content

 Collaborators and Sponsors

-We collaborate with the Universite de Rennes, the University of Nottingham, the Universite de Nantes, and the Weill-Cornell Medical College in Qatar.
+We collaborate with the Universite de Rennes, the University of Nottingham, the Universite de Nantes, the Weill-Cornell Medical College in Qatar, the Biotechnology Centre of the Qatar Ministry of Environment, Maersk Oil in Qatar, the Ecole Polytechnique Federale de Lausanne, Tencate Geosynthetics, the Laboratoire 3SR of the Universite de Grenoble, DAMTP at the University of Cambridge, and the LGPM laboratory of the CentraleSupelec in Paris.
 Sponsors have included the NSF, the US DoE, NASA, ARO, Electricite de France, the International Fine Particle Research Institute, the ACS Petroleum Research Fund and the Qatar National Research Foundation.